 The Directors intend that the affairs of the Company should be managed and conducted so that it does not become resident in the UK for UK taxation purposes.
 Accordingly, and provided also that the Company is not trading in the UK through a fixed place of business or agent situated therein that constitutes a "permanent establishment" for UK taxation purposes and that its trading transactions in the UK (if any) are carried out through a broker or investment manager acting as an agent of independent status in the ordinary course of its business, the Company will not be subject to UK corporation tax or income tax on its profits.
-The Directors and the Investment Manager each intend that the respective affairs of the Company and the Investment Manager are conducted so that these requirements are met insofar as this is within their respective control.
+The Directors and the Investment Manager are conducted so that these requirements are met insofar as this is within their respective control.
 However it cannot be guaranteed that the necessary conditions will at all times be satisfied.